sparkflows/sparkflows-docs/docs/processors/Save/insertintotable.rst

-InsertIntoTable
+InsertIntoHIVETable
 ===========

-Saves the DataFrame into a HIVE Table
+Saves the DataFrame into an Apache HIVE Table

 Type
 ---------